Jaacky/sorcery-wiki/Simple-Password-Authentication.md

   ...
 ```

 There's only one problem.
 The default action of 'require_login' when blocking a logged-out user is to redirect to application root.
 Our root is the default Rails index.html page.
-Let's fix that by overriding the default behavior:
+Let's fix that by getting rid of the file and override the behavior:

-    rm public index.html
+    rm public/index.html

 ```ruby
 # app/controllers/application_controller.rb